[Smart Home 2026] Robot Vacuums — Roborock S8 MaxV vs iRobot Roomba j9+ Review

 🧮 Hippo's Insight: The Dock Revolution

-The biggest advancement in 2026 isn't the robot — it's the dock.
-Premium docks now:
+One thing that surprised me was how much the dock matters now.
+The biggest advancement in 2026 isn't actually the robot — it's the base station.
+Premium docks now handle:

 You literally just set a schedule and forget about cleaning for weeks. 🧹➡️🤖

 🏆 2.
-Roborock S8 MaxV Ultra — The All-in-One Champion
+Roborock S8 MaxV Ultra — Best Robot Vacuum for Mopping

 Price: $1,399 (including dock) | Suction: 10,000 Pa | Navigation: LiDAR + AI RGB Camera | Mopping: VibraRise 3.0 | Run Time: 180 minutes